ivankunyankin/ml-test-task/README.md

 ## Test task for Myna Labs

-I decided to use QuartzNet for model architecture and PyTorch's implementation of CTC loss
+I decided to use fully convolutional model and PyTorch's implementation of cross-entropy loss

 ## Running